sassoftware/sas-container-recipes/addons/access-odbc/README.md

 * acodbc.sas
     * This SAS code that can be submitted in SAS Studio or via the batchserver which will create and drop a table.
-This is exercising SAS Foundation and that the SAS/ACCESS iterface to ODBC is configured correctly.
+This is exercising SAS Foundation and that the SAS/ACCESS interface to ODBC is configured correctly.
 * dcodbc.sas
     * This SAS code that can be submitted in SAS Studio or via the batchserver which will create and drop a table.
 This is exercising Cloud Analytics